History of the Atlanta Falcons: 1990-1993: Jerry Glanville era

-1993

 For the 1993 season, Deion Sanders continued to be the star player of the Atlanta Falcons, picking off 7 passes while shutting down some of the league's top receivers.
 Despite Sanders's amazing performance, the Falcons finished once again with a 6–10 record.
 After the season coach Jerry Glanville was fired and replaced by June Jones.

 TNT did a game from the Georgia Dome for the first time on October 17, as the Falcons beat the Rams 30–24.

-1994
+1994-1996: June Jones era

 The Falcons would lose Sanders to free agency in 1994, and they would also acquire QB Jeff George, who had managed to wear out his welcome in Indianapolis after being four seasons removed from being picked #1 overall in 1990.
 With these changes, the Falcons mildly improved to a 7–9 record.

-1995

 The next year, with Jones's run and shoot offense firmly in place, George had a then-career season.
 In the final game of the 1995 season, the Falcons come from behind to beat the San Francisco 49ers 28–27 to secure a playoff spot.
 They would lose to the Green Bay Packers at Lambeau Field 37–20.

-1996

 The Falcons would follow up their playoff appearance with a 3–13 record in 1996, in a season best-remembered for an argument caught on camera during a Sunday Night game between George and June Jones.
 George was benched after the incident, and both were gone by the end of the season.

-1997
+1997-2000: Dan Reeves era

 Jones would be replaced by former Broncos Coach (and Georgia native) Dan Reeves, who would lead the Falcons to a 7–9 record in 1997.
 Rankin Smith died at the age of 72 on the eve of a Sunday Night game against Carolina.
 This game aired on TNT, part of Time Warner's Turner Broadcasting System - which is based in Atlanta.
 In fact, this is the last NFL game aired on TNT to date.